 After packing my clothes in my backpack, I bid farewell to Feroza and Shah Jehan, and I walked to the campus.
 I think it was the only occasion where I walked to the campus direction in the afternoon, instead of in the morning.
 The suburban were as quiet as ever, and was even quieter as the schools and most shops were closed.
 I arrived in the quiet campus, and found all three of them already waiting in the fountain in the campus’ yard.

 Although the weather was still cold by my standard, they all wore shorter dress that fits for spring.
-Denise wore white sleeveless shirt with jacket and long jeans, while Maria wore dark orange sleeveless shirt with knee length jeans.
+Denise looks delightful in her white sleeveless shirt with jacket and long jeans, while Maria wore modest dark orange sleeveless shirt with knee length jeans.
 Heinz was even more extreme because he only wore short and t-shirt!

 Once we’re all together, Heinz picked up the car.
 While waiting for Heinz to pick up the car, I went to the nearby Daily supermarket to buy some provisions like Halal burger patties.
 I remember one funny incident when paying the item in the cashier.
 Prior to going to Daily, I actually went to the toilet in campus, but I forgot to buckle my belt back.
 When the cashier girl notices my dangling belt buckle, she laughed really hard.
 That was truly embarrassing, but somehow hilarious too.